Aligarh Muslim University: Minority institution status

+Main campus

 The campus of Aligarh Muslim University is spread over 467.6 hectares in the city of Aligarh, Uttar Pradesh.
-The nearest railways station is the Aligarh Junction.
-It is a residential university with most of the staff and students residing on the campus.
+The nearest railway station is the Aligarh Junction.

+It is a residential university, with most of the staff and students residing on the campus.
 There are 19 halls of residence for students (13 for boys and 6 for girls) with 80 hostels.
-The Halls are administered by a Provost and a number of teacher wardens who look after different hostels.
-Each Hall maintains a Dining Hall, a Common Room with facilities for indoor games, a Reading Room, Library, Sports Clubs and a Literary.
-The Halls are named after people associated with the Aligarh Movement and the university.
+The halls are administered by a provost and a number of teacher wardens who look after different hostels.
+Each hall maintains a dining hall, a common room with facilities for indoor games, a reading room, a library, sports clubs and a literary and cultural society.
+The halls are named after people associated with the Aligarh Movement and the university.

-Sir Syed Hall is the oldest Hall of the university.
-It houses many heritage buildings such as Strachey Hall, Mushtaq Manzil, Asman Manzil, Nizam Museum and Lytton Library, Victoria Gate, and Jama Masjid.
+Sir Syed Hall is the oldest hall of the university.
+It houses many heritage buildings, such as Strachey Hall, Mushtaq Manzil, Asman Manzil, Nizam Museum and Lytton Library, Victoria Gate, and Jama Masjid.

-The campus also maintains a cricket ground, Willingdon Pavilion, a synthetic hockey ground and a park, Gulastan-e-Syed.
+The campus also maintains a cricket ground, Willingdon Pavilion, a synthetic hockey ground and a park, Gulistan-e-Syed.

 Other notable buildings in the campus includes the Maulana Azad Library, Moinuddin Ahmad Art Gallery, Kennedy Auditorium, Musa Dakri Museum, the Cultural Education Centre, Siddons Debating Union Hall and Sir Syed House.

 The main university gate is called Bab-e-Syed.
 In 2020 a new gate called Centenary Gate was built to celebrate the centenary year of the university.

 Organisation and administration

 Governance

 The university's formal head is the chancellor, though this is a titular figure, and is not involved with the day-to-day running of the university.
 The chancellor is elected by the members of the University Court.
 The university's chief executive is the vice-chancellor, appointed by the President of India on the recommendation of the court.
 The court is the supreme governing body of the university and exercises all the powers of the university, not otherwise provided for by the Aligarh Muslim University Act, and the statutes, ordinances and regulations of the university.

-In 2018, Mufaddal Saifuddin was elected chancellor and Ibne Saeed Khan, the former Nawab of Chhatari was elected the pro-Chancellor.
+In 2018, Mufaddal Saifuddin was elected chancellor and Ibne Saeed Khan, the former Nawab of Chhatari, was elected the pro-Chancellor.
 Syed Zillur Rahman was elected honorary treasurer.
 On 17 May 2017, Tariq Mansoor assumed office as the 39th vice-chancellor of the university.

 Faculties

-Aligarh Muslim University's academic departments are divided into 13 faculties.
+Aligarh Muslim University's academic departments are divided into 13 faculties: